haugene/docker-transmission-openvpn/README.md

-# Transmission with WebUI and OpenVPN
+# Transmission with WebUI, SABnzbd and OpenVPN
-Docker container which runs Transmission torrent client with WebUI while connecting to OpenVPN.
+Docker container which runs Transmission torrent client with WebUI and SABnzbd while connecting to OpenVPN.
 It bundles certificates and configurations for the following VPN providers:

 | Provider Name                | Config Value |